Identifying Mice & Rats

 Q: How much rodent bait do I need?

 A: Each package is carefully labeled in accordance with strict guidelines set by the Environmental Protection Agency (EPA).
 Consult the package for specific usage information.
 Each 1-oz. bait block in our Tomcat® Mouse Killer products will kill up to 12 mice*.
 Keep in mind that mice and rats reproduce quickly, so a problem left untreated can turn into a major problem.
 For larger issues, place bait stations in multiple locations to ensure you stop the problem before it grows.

-Q: What's the best way to use a bait?
+Q: What's the best way to use rodent bait?

 Q: Are rodent baits regulated in any way?